Find Accommodation in South Africa

 Main Road, R345, is entertainment for a whole day and we wended our way through various shops, restaurants and hotels.
 Feeding off this major tributary, along which the odd truck carrying logs whooshed by, feed other roads with names like Orchard Lane, Nutwoods Drive, Holly Lane, Trewennan Lane and Dinwiddie Lane.

-The village is extremely English and one could be forgiven for thinking that one had stumbled onto a different continent for a minute, if it were not for the South African hospitality and the tendency for Hogsback residents to wholeheartedly embrace interaction with those who pass through.
 We met some amazing individuals, were able to see and experience some phenomenal attractions, and others off the beaten track.
-We sampled bread made by the local baker at his home in wood-fired ovens and sold at Nina's near the Information Centre, we visited the beautiful little church of St Patrick on the Hill, we visited the Madonna and Child Falls, The Fairy Realm, and spent a wonderful lunch time picnicking a the Arboretum.
+We sampled bread made by the local baker at his home in wood-fired ovens and sold at Nina’s near the Information Centre, we visited the beautiful little church of St Patrick on the Hill, we visited the Madonna and Child Falls, The Fairy Realm, and spent a wonderful lunch time picnicking a the Arboretum.

 Best of all, we slowed down, learnt to breathe again and experienced, if only for a week, what it is like to live in tune with oneself and awe-inspiring natural surrounds.